Daily journaling is a voyage to inner peace.

 What kinds of physical clutter have been complicating your life and diverting you from meaningful life experiences?

 Even when it seems personal, rarely do people do things because of you, they do things because of them.
 You know this is true.
 You may not be able control all the things people say and do to you, but you can decide not to be reduced by them.
 Make that decision for yourself today.

 What’s something you often take too personally even though, logically, you know better?
 How has this habit affected your life?

-You can’t control how other people receive your energy.
-Anything you do or say gets filtered through the lens of whatever they are going through at the moment, which has nothing to do with you.
-Just keep doing your thing with as much love and integrity as possible.
+You can’t control how other people receive your energy or communication.
+Anything you do or say gets filtered through the lens of these people’s opinions and past experiences, which oftentimes has nothing to do with you.
+Just keep doing your thing with as much love and honesty as possible.

-What’s one good, recent example of someone with a bad attitude completely misjudging you?
+What’s one good, recent example of someone with a bad attitude (or someone genuinely suffering from past trauma) completely misjudging you?